learn-co-curriculum/phase-4-restful-routing-conventions/README.md

    data to the proper controller action.

-3. The controller action either performs a task, such as creating, updating, or deleting a record in the database, or it runs a database query and renders a view to the client.
+3. The controller action either performs a task, such as creating, updating, or deleting a record in the database, or it runs a database query and returns the requested information to the client.

 ## Definition of HTTP Verbs